eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">WIAM_06<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The Wallet Provider SHALL request the User, through the new Wallet Instance, to set up a User account at the Wallet Provider, or to log in to an existing account.
-The Wallet Provider SHALL explain to the User that this is necessary to enable the User to request revocation of the Wallet Unit in case of theft or loss.
+The Wallet Provider SHALL request the User, through the new Wallet Instance, to log in to an existing account at the Wallet Provider, or to set up a new User account if the User does not have an account yet.
+If a new account must be set up, the Wallet Provider SHALL explain to the User that setting up an account is necessary to enable the User to request revocation of the Wallet Unit in case of theft or loss.
 The Wallet Provider SHALL register one or more User authentication methods that the Wallet Provider will use to authenticate the User in the future.
 These methods SHALL be independent of the Wallet Unit and the User device.
 The Wallet Provider SHALL allow the User to register using an alias instead of true identity data.
 The Wallet Provider SHALL NOT use any registered User data for purposes other than User authentication, unless the User gives explicit consent to do so.
 The Wallet Provider SHALL register the relationship between the Wallet Unit and the corresponding User account.

 *Note: The User may already have an account at the Wallet Provider, for example because they use a Wallet Unit of this Wallet Provider already on another device, or if they are migrating to a new device.*